nashville-software-school/front-end-curriculum/08-javascript-101/README.md

 1. Refresh browser and ensure code still works.

 > **Instructor Suggestion:**
-> Take this opportunity to have students write more basic programs that calculate
+> Take this opportunity to have students write a program that loops over an array of student grades (values from 50-100) and outputs how many of each grades there are.
+50-60=F, 61-70=D, 71-80=C, 81-90=B, 91-100=A.
 >
-> * How many hours are in a year
+> * How many of each grade?
-> * How many minutes are in a decade
+> * What is the lowest grade?
-> * How many seconds old they are
+> * What is the highest grade?

 ## Homework